jbock-java/zerobuilder/README.md

 ### Non goals

-Zerobuilder does not generate your "business" data objects, such as beans, or (hopefully) immutable objects.
+Zerobuilder does not generate your data classes, such as beans, or (hopefully) immutable objects.
 There are many other tools that do this, such as [auto-value](https://github.com/google/auto/tree/master/value) and [derive4j](https://github.com/derive4j/derive4j).